 You’ll always get one that replies with “How long is a piece of string!”

-So many people end up with a mediocre sleeve that they are not completely happy with as they insist on focusing on the question; “How much?”
-Personal experience has taught me that price shopping for tattoos usually leaves you sat in a sub standard tattooist’s chair receiving a sub standard tattoo.
+So many people end up with a mediocre sleeve’s they are not completely happy with as they insist on focusing on that question; “How much?”
+Personal experience has taught us that price shopping for tattoos usually leaves you sat in a sub-standard tattooist’s chair, receiving a sub-standard tattoo.
 Then what do you have?
 A sleeve that you’re unhappy with.

 So what do you do?
 Live with it for a while?
 Get it lasered off?
-Lets face it, the options here aren’t great!
-Most people, after a few years of seeing other people having great artwork will find themselves another artist to try and salvage the bad decision they made all those years ago.
-Assuming they have learnt from their mistake they will have done their research, not based their decison on “How much” and found themselves a competent artist.
+Let’s face it, the options here aren’t great!
+Most people, after a few years of seeing other people having great artwork, will find themselves another artist.
+They will then ask them to try and salvage the bad decision they made all those years ago.
+Assuming they have learnt from their mistake they will have done their research, not based their decision on “How much” and found themselves a competent artist.
 Problem solved right?

 Follow these rules to get the best answer to your question AND a quality tattoo:

-2) Spend hours ( I mean hours) scouring the internet, social media sites looking at the hundreds of tattooists work – be grateful that you live in the internet age and don’t have to go from shop to shop looking at portfolios.
+2) Spend hours (We mean hours) scouring the internet, social media sites looking at the hundreds of tattooists work – be grateful that you live in the internet age and don’t have to go from shop to shop looking at portfolios.

 4) Contact your artist – arrange a consultation.
 This is a big piece, this is an important piece.
 Any artist with any worth or sense of decency will understand that and will allow you some time to chat about what it is you want.

-5) During your consultation you have the opportunity to ask THAT question but most artists prefer the more delicate “What is your hourly rate?”, followed by “About how many sessions do you think this will take and how many hours will we be working per session?”.
-If this is more than you were hoping/thinking it might the time to mention it to the artist and discuss any other options.
-Be honest and up front.
-Artists aren’t there to rob you, they just want what they have determined what their work is worth.
-Some will move on this especially if you are having a large piece done.
+5) During your consultation, you have the opportunity to ask THAT question but most artists prefer the more delicate “What is your hourly rate?”, followed by “About how many sessions do you think this will take and how many hours will we be working per session?”.
+If this is more than you were hoping/thinking it might be the time to mention it to the artist and discuss any other options.
+Be honest and upfront.
+Artists aren’t there to rob you, they just want what their work is worth.
+Some will move on this, especially if you are having a large piece done.
 Other’s however maintain their rates no matter what.
 Every artist is different.